About Me

 Research Interests

-- Static Analysis: Developing techniques for analyzing Android applications
+- Static Program Analysis: Developing static analysis techniques for Android and JVM programs (FlowDroid, Soot, SootUp)

 Funding & Support